MementoMori15x6/15x6-sim/docs/llm_scoring_workshop.md

 **This is the time to ask those deeper questions.** The answers will be rooted in the measurements of the board — entropy flows, Rule-13 suppression signals, and grid patterns — holding more weight than pure narrative, as diagnostics you can test and refine.

 ### Advanced: Multi-Model Averaging scores
-If you want to eliminate single score bias, you will want to pull in more scores from other LLMs.
+If you want to reduce single-LLM variation?
+You need to pull in more scores from different LLMs.
 1. Run Stage 02 on 2–3 LLMs → collect 35-score rows.
 2. Average (spreadsheet or ask LLM: “Average these rows: [row1] [row2] [row3]” — mean per column, round to integer).
 3. Feed averaged row back: “Recompute X/Y, zones, proxy, longevity, summary from this averaged row: [paste]”.